-(7) The option includes two tranches.
+(8) The option includes two tranches.
 The first tranche (covering 75% of the shares of our common stock underlying the option) vests as to 1/4th of the shares of our common stock underlying it on November 27, 2018, and as to an additional 1/48th of the shares of our common stock underlying it in monthly installments after the initial vesting date, subject to the named executive officer's continued service through each vesting date.
 The second tranche (covering 25% of the total number of shares of our common stock underlying the option) vests as to 1/48th of the shares of our common stock underlying it in monthly installments, subject to the named executive officer's continued service through each vesting date, subject to achievement of a performance vesting condition that was achieved.

-(8) The option vests as to 1/4th of the shares of our common stock underlying it on December 3, 2020, and as to 1/48th in monthly installments after the initial vesting date, subject to the named executive officer's continued service through each vesting date.
+(9) The option vested as to 1/4th of the shares of our common stock underlying it on June 10, 2020, and the option vests as to 1/48th of the shares of our common stock underlying it in monthly installments after June 10, 2020, subject to the named executive officer's continued service through each vesting date.